 While there are other search engines out there, for the purposes of this resource we will refer to Google, simply because it’s responsible for most of the search engine traffic in the world, and it is the engine most people know about.
 Google has its own rules on 'ranking' websites (deciding which websites get top billing in their search results).

 So how does Google’s algorithm work?
 You type in your query in the search bar, then Google will scan all public webpages, and look for pages that contain high-quality, relevant information related to your query.
-They do this by 'crawling' (technical term for 'reading') a webpage and evaluating its relevancy to the query, mostly based on the keywords it contains.
+They do this by 'crawling' (technical term for 'reading') a webpage and evaluating its relevancy to the query, not just based on the keywords it contains, but also by analysing user engagement, intent and overall content quality.

 There are many, many ranking factors that Google uses, but for our purposes, we’ll distinguish them in two categories.
 The first is the uncontrollable – it’s all the way people engage with your website (reading articles, clicking links, sharing on social media).
 You can’t force people into spending time on your website or sharing it around, so there's little point in focusing on these.
-This brings us to the second category, the controllable – these are all the little changes you could make to your website that will bump you up in the Google search rankings, which we’ll cover in this resource.
+This brings us to the second category, the controllable – these are all the on-page and technical SEO improvements you can make to optimise your website's content and structure.

-It’s important to note that SEO is a massive topic and an ever-developing industry - this resource only covers the basics.
-These are unlikely to change significantly (we will review the resource periodically to ensure it remains accurate) and doing the basics well will help you improve you SEO.
-But there is more to explore if you want to do further research into SEO (see Google’s SEO Starter Guide).
+It’s important to note that SEO is a vast and ever-evolving field.
+This resource covers the basics, which are unlikely to change significantly, but we will review and update it periodically to ensure accuracy.
+Doing the basics well will strengthen your SEO, but there is much more to explore if you wish to delve deeper into the subject (see Google’s SEO Starter Guide).

 This resource assumes you have a website already and are looking to improve SEO.
 However, SEO is about making sure people read the story you want to tell about your group - so it’s important you are happy with that story before you start thinking about SEO.
 We have some other resources that might be useful to look at before you start to think about SEO: